Personal Training in Belltown: The Insider's Guide

 Most members start with 4 to 8 PT sessions, then transition into group with periodic PT for plateaus.
 Some stay on hybrid year-round.
 A smaller number do 1-on-1 only, usually for post-injury reasons or because their schedule does not align with group times.

 Programming is run by Ravi (CFL3, MS S&C, CrossFit Seminar Staff).
 Sessions can be booked AM (5:30 AM start) through evening, Monday through Saturday.
-We are at 3025 1st Ave in Belltown, an 8-minute walk from Amazon Spheres.
+We are at 3025 1st Ave in Belltown, Seattle, about an 8-minute walk from Amazon.
+Questions on scheduling or which format fits you, call us at (206) 593-4236.

 For the full PT offering, see our personal training page.
 For Belltown specifics on logistics and parking, see Belltown personal trainer.